PHP Getting Started

 - The MySQL database server

-You can either install them individually or choose a pre-configured package for you operating system like Linux and Windows.
+You can either install them individually or choose a pre-configured package for your operating system like Linux and Windows.
 Popular pre-configured package are XAMPP and WampServer.

 WampServer is a Windows web development environment.
 It allows you to create web applications with Apache2, PHP and a MySQL database.
 It will also provide the MySQL administrative tool PhpMyAdmin to easily manage your databases using a web browser.